IfeiHsueh/3DXLab/content/authors/zt.wang/_index.md

 ---
 # Display name
-title: Huiqing Zhang
+title: Ziting Wang

 # Full Name (for SEO)
-first_name: huiqing
+first_name: ziting
-last_name: zhang
+last_name: wang

 # Is this the primary user of the site?
 superuser: false